jkaivo/eOneBook/README.md

 executable, and they didn't strip symbols.
 And they used function names that are actually descriptive.
 This will save a lot of time in reverse engineering how the program actually runs so that I can develop a free replacement.

+### Image Files

+As mentioned before, the manga are stored one image per page, one directory per volume.
+A quick perusal shows that every image file is 1186848 bytes.
+This is a pretty good indicator that the images are stored in a non-compressed format, likely to simplify the process of mapping them from disk to display memory.
+Sure enough, tinkering in GIMP by opening an image file as "Raw image data", with an "Image Type" of "Indexed", "Offset" 0, "Width" 936, and "Height" 1268 yields a black and white bitmap.
+Curiously, the image opens in GIMP rotated 90° counterclockwise from normal reading orientation.
+This would indicate that the origin of the eink screens is at the top right corner, and the memory addresses of individual pixels increases top-to-bottom, right-to-left.
+As expected, the page numbering places right-hand pages on lower numbers than the corresponding left-hand page (e.g. page `000` is displayed on the right-hand screen, while `001` is on the left-hand screen), following Japanese reading order.

+As noted before, some pages are encrypted, with filenames suffixed with `E` to indicate this.
+In fact, only pages `000` and `001` of any volume are not encrypted.
+Based on the function names present in `.A001`, the encryption algorithm in use is most likely AES, though there also seems to be mentions of "CCC", which I am not familiar with.
+As mentioned before, the encryption key appears to be derived somehow from the SDHC card.
+It will take some poking through the key-related fucntions in `.A001` to see if I can extract it.

+I'm currently working on a command line utility to convert eOneBook image files back and forth to PNM (which can in turn be converted to and from pretty much any format using ImageMagick).

+Of note is that I am able to modify unencrypted pages using GIMP, and they display just fine on an ordinary SDHC card.